kairichard/lace/README.md

 changes.

 ## TODO
-  * if install fails print note about missed hooks
-    * and offer a solution a la "you can try to run lace execute <pkg> flv.post.install"
   * Update without having to deactivate
     * figure out which is the active flavor
       * the one with smallest delta of matching to non matching config_files